Yuba County Five: Discovery of bodies

 With the evidence not pointing to any clear conclusion about what happened the night the five men disappeared, police and the families were not ruling out the possibility that they had met with foul play.
 The eventual discovery of four of the five men's bodies seemed to suggest otherwise, but raised even more questions about what had happened that night, and whether at least one of them might have been rescued.

-On June 4, with most of the higher-elevation snow melted, a group of motorcyclists went to a trailer maintained by the Forest Service at a campsite off the road about 19.4 mi from where the Montego had been found.
+On June 4, with most of the higher-elevation snow melted, a group of motorcyclists went to a trailer maintained by the USFS at a campsite off the road about 19.4 mi from where the Mercury had been found.
 The front window of the trailer had been broken.
-When they opened the door, they were overcome by the odor of what turned out to be a decaying body inside.
+When they opened the door, they were overcome by the stench of what turned out to be a decaying body inside.
 It was later identified as Weiher's.

-Searchers returned to Plumas, following the road between the trailer and the site of the Montego.
-The next day, they found remains that were later identified as those of Madruga and Sterling on opposite sides of the road 11.4 mi from where the car had been.
+Searchers returned to Plumas, following the road between the trailer and where the Mercury was abandoned.
+The following day, remains that were later identified as those of Madruga and Sterling, were discovered on opposite sides of the road 11.4 mi from where the car had been.
 Madruga's body had been partially consumed by scavenging animals; only bones remained of Sterling, scattered over a small area.
 Autopsies showed that they both died of hypothermia.
 Deputies think that one of them may have given in to the need to sleep that comes with the last stages of hypothermia, while the other stayed by his side and died the same way.

-Two days later, as part of one of the other search parties, Jack Huett's father found his son's backbone under a manzanita bush 2 mi northeast of the trailer.
+Two days later, as part of one of the other search parties, Huett's father found his son's backbone under a manzanita bush 2 mi northeast of the trailer.
 His shoes and jeans nearby helped identify the body.
 The next day, a deputy sheriff found a skull downhill from the bush, 300 ft away, confirmed by dental records later to have been Huett's.
-His death, too, was attributed to hypothermia.
+His death was also attributed to hypothermia.